 A blade that is bent or damaged could break apart and could seriously injure or kill you or bystanders.

-- · Always replace a bent or damaged blade with a new blade. - Do not file or create sharp notches in the edges or surfaces of the blade.
+- Always replace bent or damaged blade with a new blade. - Never file or create sharp notches in the edges or surfaces of blade.

 Removing the Blades